TJ-Computer-Team/autograder/README.md

 To run this locally, make sure to have docker installed and run `docker compose up --build` inside the `config` folder.
 If you want to make changes to the database layout, edit `init.sql` and run `reset_db.sh`.
 This will delete all data in the database and replace it with filler example data.

 ---
+Current Developers: Samuel Chow, Samuel Zhang

-Current Developers: Gabriel Xu, Peter Kisselev, Andrew Chen
+2024-2025 Developers: Gabriel Xu, Peter Kisselev, Andrew Chen

 2023-2024 Developers: Johnny Liu, Daniel Qiu, Gabriel Xu